oh-jinwoo94/gkm-align/README.md

 # Other
 ## Generating gkm-SVM genome background models for repeat masking.
-Here I describe how we can train gkm-SVM to learn background genomic sequences.
-To identify sequence patterns that are prevalent in genomic sequences (e.g., ATATATATATA), we train gkm-SVM on samples of genomic sequences vs randomly generated sequences (simply with P(A)=P(C)=P(G)=P(C)).
-An example output of this pipeline is: data/human_genomic_background_model_p_0.1.out (which you can download by running bash setup.sh)
+In this section, I describe how to train gkm-SVM to learn background genomic sequences.
+The goal is to identify sequence patterns that are prevalent in genomic data (e.g., repetitive patterns like ATATATATATA).
+To achieve this, we train gkm-SVM using samples of genomic sequences alongside randomly generated sequences, where each base (A, C, G, T) is equally probable (P(A) = P(C) = P(G) = P(T)).
+An example output of this training process is the file data/human_genomic_background_model_p_0.1.out, which can be downloaded by running bash setup.sh.

 To train:
 <pre>
 cd etc/how_to_generate_genomic-background-models_for_gkm-SVM-repeat-masking/hg38/
-bash generate_genomic_background_model.sh
+bash generate_genomic_background_model.sh 10 30000 0.1
 </pre>

+For the results in  the manuscript, we sampled as many genomic sequences as possible to mimize the sampling noise.
+The above parameter settings first generate *10* independent gkm-SVM human genomic background models, which we average for the final model.